backdrop-contrib/pathauto/README.txt

 Matt England added the tracker support.

-Other suggestions and patches contributed by the Drupal community.
+Other suggestions and patches contributed by the Backdrop community.

 Current maintainers:
   Dave Reid - http://www.davereid.net